trivago/gollum/docs/producers/proxy.rst

   The protocol can either be "socket://" for unix domain or "tcp://" for TCP.
 UDP sockets cannot be used.
 **ConnectionBufferSizeKB**
   Sets the connection buffer size in KB.
 By default this is set to 1024, i.e. 1 MB buffer.
+  This also defines the size of the buffer used by the message parser.
 **TimeoutSec**
   Defines the maximum time in seconds a client is allowed to take for a response.
 By default this is set to 1.
 **Partitioner**